BrendonCon/entity-component-system/ISSUES.md

 - Do we need managers?
 SystemManager, EntityManager, ComponentManager?
 PARTIAL
 - Naming collisions, Particle Componet and Particle Prefab, don't want to be saying Prefab and Component everywhere although already saying system when naming systems, do we need name spacing?
 - Object pool class?
 Use it in entity manager?
+- Pick event system interface and stick to it
+- Decorators?
+- Add tick rate to systems to allow them to be called at different rates?
+- Is priority for systems needed?